maxharlow/reconcile/README.md

 Use [OpenCorporates](https://opencorporates.com/) to look up a list of company names and find the most likely registration number for each.
 Beware incorrect matches!
 Company names are terrible unique identifiers.

 Parameters:
-* `jurisdiction` If all companies have the same jurisdiction you can specify it here instead of in a column.
-Optional.
 * `companyNameField` Company name column.
 * `companyJurisdictionField` Jurisdiction code column, if any.
 It should use [ISO 3166-2 format](https://en.wikipedia.org/wiki/ISO_3166-2#Current_codes).
-Optional.
+Required unless jurisdiction is specified.
+* `jurisdiction` If all companies have the same jurisdiction you can specify it here instead of in a column.
+Required unless companyJurisdictionField is specified.
 * `maximumResults` Maximum number of results to include for each name.
 Optional.
 Default is 1.

 Produces a CSV including columns: